VincentPaulV/CS252-OS-Assignment/README.md

 It takes in the task statement as a command, processes it, asks your hand to perform the function of picking up the pen and terminates the task.

-That's exactly how system calls work in the operating Systems we use today.
+That's exactly how system calls work in the Operating Systems we use today.
 The task of picking up a pen can be said in any language you understand , the brain creates an impulse which your body understands and asks your hand to complete the task.

-The impulse that your brain sends is pretty much what a system call does in  an operatig system.
+The impulse that your brain sends is pretty much what a system call does in an Operating system.

 To formally address the definition of a system call we can say that: